-The following error occurs when a request is submitted to an object (such as a queue or topic) in an IBM MQ server.
+The following error occurs when a request is submitted to IBM MQ, such as a request to connect to an IBM MQ channel, or to GET or PUT messages on an IBM MQ queue.

 Following are the most probable reasons this exception is being returned: